ryan-rashidian/qemy/README.md

 ## Optional: Setup Launch Script

-- Recommended for convenience if you are working with the source code directly.
+- Recommended for convenience if you are working with the source code directly, and took option 2 during the installation.

 ### Set path to your venv in the bash script

-From the project root directory, find the qemy bash script and open with a text editor:
+In the scripts directory, find the qemy bash script and open with a text editor:

 ```bash
 #!/bin/bash